 We woke the next morning to a beautiful clear-skied day for our landing at Almirante Brown (our 2nd continental landing) in the gorgeous Paradise Harbor.
 Brown is an Argentine scientific research station.
 It was a permanent base until 1984, and now is only open during the summer season.
 The base had just closed for the season by the time we arrived there (on 2/27).
 Darn!
 It would have been interesting to meet some of the scientists but still fun to walk around the area.

 The Almirante Brown station is made up of around seven distinctively orange-colored buildings sitting on rocky outcroppings along the water which, from the ship, really stand out in contrast to the snowy white landscape behind.

 Then there’s the opportunity to walk up a snowy hill for stunning views of the iceberg-filled bay below which I did.
 The larger hill route was closed off due to high winds by the time I was there.

 My Antarctica Sea Kayaking Adventure

 Before I left on this trip, I learned of the opportunity to go kayaking in Antarctica!
 Being a “water girl,” I knew I was a yes for this once-in-a-lifetime experience.
 Imagine the bragging rights!
 Once on the ship, I signed up for the optional kayaking excursion (which cost 995 NOK = $117).

 So today was my big day!
 I was thrilled to see that we got beautiful weather and a stunning location near Almirante Brown for our group kayaking adventure.
 Our group numbered 13 kayakers plus our 2 kayak guides – expedition team members Tom (Netherlands) & Line (Norway).

-During a sea day, we kayakers had to attend a mandatory kayak briefing on the ship where Tom demonstrated how to put on a “dry suit” which is designed to keep us dry and airtight, just in case we fall in the frigid water.
+Before this, during a sea day, we kayakers had to attend a mandatory kayak briefing on the ship where Tom demonstrated how to put on a “dry suit” which is designed to keep us dry and airtight, just in case we fall into the frigid water.
 Luckily, none of us tested the suit’s promise that day!